V4Fire/Client/src/components/friends/module-loader/README.md

 ### addToBucket

 Adds the specified modules to a load bucket by the specified name.
-Notice, adding modules don’t force them to load.
+Note that adding modules does not force them to load.
 To load the created bucket, use the `loadBucket` method.
-The function returns the number of added modules in the bucket.
+The function returns the number of modules added to the bucket.

 ```js
 this.moduleLoader.addToBucket('form', {